ovh/docs/pages/public_cloud/compute/deploy_a_gpu_instance/guide.en-ca.md

 >
 > We cannot guarantee that the solution will work with all future versions of the NVIDIA driver.
 >
-> Before performing any update of the NVIDIA driver, we strongly recommend that you take a snapshot that will allow you to do a rollback, if necessary.
+> Before performing any update of the NVIDIA driver, we strongly recommend that you take a snapshot of your instnace, this will allow you to do a rollback if necessary.
 >

 #### Connecting to a Windows OS instance